-An emotional Rod Stewart was momentarily lost for words when he came face to face with the brothers who wrote one of his favourite Irish songs – Grace.
+Rock legend Rod Stewart became emotional and was momentarily lost for words upon being introduced to the brothers who wrote one of his favourite Irish songs – Grace.

-The rocker was appearing as a guest on the Late Late Show with Ryan Tubridy during St Patrick’s Day weekend.
+The rocker was appearing as a guest on the Late Late Show with Ryan Tubridy during St Patrick’s Day weekend in 2019.

 While he was in Ireland he went to Glasnevin Cemetery where he visited the grave of Grace Gifford, widow of one of the Easter Rising leaders Joseph Plunkett.